shuangquanhuang/resume/Resume-HuangShuangquan.md

 A simple project to show react https://github.com/shuangquanhuang/agorademo

 ### Self Description
 I have very good basic computer science knowledge including very strong algorithm and design skills, very strong learning quality.

 I have both backend frontend software development experience, know how to finish project well.

 I always ask for very high code quality, my code are always very clear and easy to maintain, have strong quality assurance for the products I delivered.

-Have deep understanding of the the tech I used, be able to keep learning, keep track for the new techniques.
+I bave deep understanding of the the tech I used, be able to keep learning, keep track for the new techniques.

 I like simple and reliable environment, where we always make sure the product we delivered are fully tested to keep our reputation as well as to reduce ineffective communication, to improve the overall efficiency of the team.